 - Indemnification clause

 - No agency relationship clause

 - Severability clause

 - Signatures of both parties involved

 The best way to avoid trademark infringement is to register your business assets with the USPTO.
-You can use legal services to ensure your trademark application form is completed accurately, but that can be a pricey solution.
+You can use services to ensure your trademark application form is completed accurately, but that can be a pricey solution.